fensivebinary/devops/README.md

 - deals with building with PyInstaller, Packaging with dpkg-deb and delivering to artifactory with curl

 ##### Deploy
+- nginx: deals with deploying nginx on CentOS
 - squid: deals with deploying squid